LeoYCode/PaneraBreadCucumberExample/README.md

 ```
 mvn clean test -Dweb.browser=chrome -Dspring.profiles.active=mobile
 ```
-Test run report is generated in root directory named `report` this can be opened in any browser.
+Test run report are generated in root directory named `report` this can be opened in any browser.